waymondo/hoardable/README.md

 Hoardable is an ActiveRecord extension for Ruby 2.6+, Rails 6.1+, and PostgreSQL that allows for versioning and soft-deletion of records through the use of *uni-temporal inherited tables*.

-### Huh?
+##### nice... huh?

-[Temporal tables](https://en.wikipedia.org/wiki/Temporal_database) are a database design pattern where each row contains data as well as one or more time ranges.
-In the case of a temporal table representing versions, each row has one time range representing the row’s valid time range, hence "uni-temporal".
+[Temporal tables](https://en.wikipedia.org/wiki/Temporal_database) are a database design pattern where each row of a table contains data along with one or more time ranges.
+In the case of this gem, each database row has a time range that represents the row’s valid time range - hence "uni-temporal".

-[Table inheritance](https://www.postgresql.org/docs/14/ddl-inherit.html) is a feature of PostgreSQL that allows a table to inherit all columns of another table.
-The descendant table’s schema will stay in sync with all columns that it inherits from it’s parent.
-If a new column or removed from the parent, the schema change is reflected on its descendants.
+[Table inheritance](https://www.postgresql.org/docs/14/ddl-inherit.html) is a feature of PostgreSQL that allows a table to inherit all columns of a parent table.
+The descendant table’s schema will stay in sync with its parent.
+If a new column is added to or removed from the parent, the schema change is reflected on its descendants.

-With these principles combined, `hoardable` offers a simple and effective model versioning system, where versions of records are stored in a separate, inherited table with the validity time range and other versioning data.
+With these concepts combined, `hoardable` offers a simple and effective model versioning system for Rails.
+Versions of records are stored in separate, inherited tables along with there valid time ranges and contextual data.
+Compared to other Rails-oriented versioning systems, this gem strives to be more explicit and obvious on the lower RDBS level while still familiar and convenient within Ruby on Rails.

 ## Installation